perk11/large-model-proxy/README.md

    These URLs appear in the management API responses and make service names clickable in the web dashboard for easy access to service interfaces.

-Note how Qwen is not available directly, but is only available via OpenAI API.
+8. Qwen is not available directly, but is only available via OpenAI API.
+9. Because ConsiderStoppedOnProcessExit set to true, if the process used by Qwen terminates, large-model-proxy will still continue to consider it running.
+This is useful if a process detaches from large-model-proxy.

 With this configuration, Qwen and Automatic1111 can run at the same time.
 Assuming they do, a request for Gemma will unload the one least recently used.
 If they are currently in use, a request to Gemma will have to wait for one of the other services to free up.
 `ResourcesAvailable` can include any resource metrics, CPU cores, multiple VRAM values for multiple GPUs, etc. These values are not checked against actual usage.